Vertatique's Personal e-Green: reduction of energy, waste, and carbon

 The Apple TV set-top box (STB), which I own, has always been very energy efficient.
 It is consistently at top the of EPA's ENERGY STAR STB ratings.
 Now, a third-party test finds the 2013 edition to be the most efficient Apple TV yet.

-We were critical of Apple's environmental stance a couple of years ago, saying that the company was positioned to be a leader rather than a a foot-dragger.
+We were critical of Apple's environmental stance a few years ago, saying that the company was positioned to be a leader rather than a a foot-dragger.
 Since then, the company has made significant strides, such as improvements to its take-back recycling programs*.
 On the downside, issues about its Chinese contract manufacturing operations have been slow to be resolved.
 Recent actions toward addressing labor issues need to be matched with ones addressing environmental issues.
-Factory pollution takes a toll on both workers and neighbors.
+Factory pollution takes a toll on both workers and neighbors and a July 2013 report alleges problems still persist.